moutella/joycon2mouse/README.md

 - When its all done, you'll have SDL controllers ready for every player to use.

 > 💡 Note: Bit layouts differ slightly between left and right Joy-Cons, so correct side pairing is important.

 ---

+## Can I edit the code?

+Absolutely!
+Make any changes you like, or submit a pull request if you think it's worth sharing.

+---